pepopowitz/your-first-react-app-exercises/exercise-1/README.md

 If you do see this output, you're in good shape.
 The output will change as we modify our code.

-### Prerequisites

-- If you're unfamiliar with the `let` and `const` keywords for declaring variables, [read about them](../junk-drawer/DECLARATION.md).

-- If you're unfamiliar with "fat-arrow" syntax for defining anonymous functions, [read about them](../junk-drawer/ANONYMOUS-FUNCTIONS.md).

-- If you're unfamiliar with writing unit tests in JavaScript, or the Jest test framework, [read about them](../junk-drawer/TESTING.md).

 ### Modules

 Modules are a way to share reusable code in a JavaScript app.
 Many other languages support features similar to modules - they might also call them packages.

-If you've used the `require()` keyword in a JavaScript app, you've used modules.
+If you've used the `require()` keyword in a JavaScript app, you've used modules, though a different version than what we're going to use in this course.

 Modern JavaScript allows modules to be exported from a file in one of two ways: as a named dependency, or as a default dependency.